knaw-huc/annorepo/client/src/test/resources/readme.md

 val client = AnnoRepoClient(
     serverURI = URI.create("http://localhost:8080"),
     apiKey = apiKey,
-    userAgent = "name to identity this client in the User-Agent header" )
+    userAgent = "name to identify this client in the User-Agent header" )
 ```